More than 300 veterans are homeless each year in Winston-Salem.

 VHVH provides extended-term, safe, secure housing ensuring a recognized best practice for transition out of homelessness.

-All participants have addressed their mental health or substance abuse issues with the help of the Veteran’s Administration and are committed to maintaining their physical as well as mental health.
+All participants are addressing their mental health or substance abuse issues with the help of the Veteran’s Administration and are committed to maintaining their physical as well as mental health.

 Our community of veterans has a common bond of experience as well as common issues to face.
 With that common bond, fellow veterans command the trust, respect and understanding to help each other and expect each other to face their challenges.